awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [zsh-url-highlighter ★14 ⏳1Y](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the zsh syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.
 * [zsh-viexchange ★1](https://github.com/okapia/zsh-viexchange) - Vi mode plugin for easily swapping text between two places in the buffer, like vim-exchange.
 * [zsh-vim-mode ★30 ⏳4Y](https://github.com/sharat87/zsh-vim-mode) - Shrikant Sharat's bindings for zsh's vi mode so it behaves more vim-like.
+* [zsh-you-should-use ★56](https://github.com/MichaelAquilina/zsh-you-should-use)- ZSH plugin that reminds you to use those aliases you defined
 * [zshmarks ★123](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh.
 * [zsnapshot ★5](https://github.com/psprint/zsnapshot) - Adds command to dump the current Zsh state into a file, for later restoration by sourcing the snapshot file.
 * [Ztrace ★5](https://github.com/psprint/ztrace) - Catches output of commands, allows to reuse that output, glue it with history content.